mobarakol/DARES/README.md

 ## Acknowledgement

 Our code is based on the implementation of [AF-Sfm Learner](https://github.com/ShuweiShao/AF-SfMLearner).
-We AF-Sfm Learner's authors for their excellent work and repository.
+We thank AF-Sfm Learner's authors for their excellent work and repository.